Teagan Micah: Early life

 Micah was born and raised in the Gippsland town of Moe in regional Victoria, where she played in the junior system at local soccer club Moe United for three seasons.
 At the age of 10, she moved to Redcliffe, Queensland, where she attended Redcliffe State High School.
 She trained with the Goalkeeping Australia Academy from the age of thirteen, in addition to playing for the Queensland Academy of Sport.

 College career

+Micah at the University of California, Los Angeles (UCLA) in 2019.

-In 2016, Micah received a full soccer scholarship to the University of California, Los Angeles.
+In 2016, Micah received a full soccer scholarship to the University of California, Los Angeles (UCLA).
 In her freshman season at UCLA, Micah played every minute of every game and became the first freshman goalkeeper to start UCLA's opening match since 2004.
 Micah earned nine shutouts over the course of the season and was named Pac-12 Goalkeeper of the Week three times.
 In her sophomore season at UCLA, Micah played in all of UCLA's 25 games, including the College Cup final.